 Regardless of the fact that next-generation LANs should indeed be built on SD-Access technology, many businesses currently use an intermediate solution to secure their wired networks.
 This entails using a mix of 802.1x and MAC Authentication Bypass (MAB).
 The endpoints that connect to the access layer can be authenticated and authorized using those techniques.
 Many other blogs concentrate on configuring access switches or the Cisco Identity Services Engine (ISE).
 Instead, we would want to describe how we approach engineering and what you should think about.

-Many fully skilled engineers are familiar with all ISE features and can explain packet level specifics for various flows.
+Many fully skilled engineers are familiar with all ISE features and can explain packet-level specifics for various flows.
 They frequently focus on explaining complex features while neglecting to consider the larger picture.
 Increasing network security across many switches in a brief period is frequently the aim.
-It’s possible to improve it more, but it is not practical to go from no 802.1x or MAB to the most complicated deployment right away.
+It’s possible to improve it more, but it is not practical to go from no 802.1x or MAB to the most complicated deployment immediately.

 Before implementing wired 802.1x, plan and design

 An organized strategy for planning, designing, and implementing the solution is frequently absent.
 Every project should always begin with a network assessment to determine the present arrangement.
 The network design, where you may show the concepts to the customer, should come after this initial essential step.
 Do not be tempted to skip those phases and go right to solution implementation; it will cost you money eventually.
 Lack of preparation will never save time but will instead result in delays and unplanned outages.